 This list of the best small used cars is organised by what you can expect to pay, from the priciest to the most affordable.
 If you’re looking for a used small car under £10,000, you’re in the right place to learn more.
-Don’t worry if your budget is less than £5,000 – just scroll to the bottom of the list for some of the biggest bargains you can find.
+Don’t worry if your budget is less than £5,000, just go to the bottom of the list for some of the biggest (just not the size of the car) bargains you can find.

 Previous 5 entries | Page 1 of 3 | Next 5 entries